JAQuent/bluetooth-heartrate-monitor/README.md

 ```

 Also sometimes, the connection fails or the device is not found.
 I usually fix this by trying multiple times and restarting bluetooth until it works.
 Bluetooh devices always feel flaky to me.

+# Future features
+- Add a way to stop monitoring that doesn't cause an error
+- Add possibility to add time stamps to allow analysing sections (pressing space bar)
+- Add additional information to the title of the graph like duration of workout, max and avg.
+HR
+- Add config files to allow calculation of calories burned via this formula https://www.omnicalculator.com/sports/calories-burned-by-heart-rate